ubuntu-mate/ubuntu-mate.org/blog/20191018-ubuntu-mate-eoan.md

 ratio; as a result the panel and indicators both scale correctly.

-A race condition that could result in **two network status icons being displayed is fixed**, and **when connected via VPN lock icons are overlayed on the Network Indicator**.
+A race condition that could result in **two network status icons being displayed is fixed**, and **when connected via VPN, lock icons are overlayed on the Network Indicator**.
 The battery 🔋 indicator is improved and now has a larger **charging symbol while charging**.